How To Use Clubhouse To Grow Your Business

 Why use Clubhouse?

-If you’re wondering what compels so many people to use it, given the exploding popularity of podcasts, Clubhouse can be like a podcast but you get to join the conversation and ask questions.
-But Podcast 2.0 aside, the voice-only app also provides a space for panel discussions, networking opportunities and often a much more casual, less structured group discussion.
-Some savvy people are already swapping ‘influencer’ for ‘moderator’.
+If you’re wondering what compels so many people to use it, given the exploding popularity of podcasts, Clubhouse can be like a podcast, but you get to join the conversation and ask questions.
+However, Podcast 2.0 aside, the voice-only app also provides a space for panel discussions, networking opportunities, and often, much more casual, less structured group discussions.
+Some savvy people are already swapping ‘influencer’ for ‘moderator.’

 Ultimately, Clubhouse replaces in-person networking and allows you to build connections, demonstrate your expertise, offer valuable conversation and tactfully move interested people off the platform and into your sales funnel!
 (Ie: Social Selling)